spryker/spryker-docs/docs/marketplace/dev/technical-enhancement/upcoming-release/migration-guide-upgrade-to-angular-v12.md

 ## Upgrading from version 9.* to version 12.*

-This doccument shows how to upgrade Angular to version 12 in your Spryker project.
+This document shows how to upgrade Angular to version 12 in your Spryker project.

 ### Overview